AgentANAKIN/Gender-Predictor-Neural-Network-in-C/README.md

 # Gender-Classifier-Neural-Network-in-C
-This neural network predicts gender based on height, weight, and shoe size.
+<p>This neural network predicts gender based on height, weight, and shoe size.</p>
+<p>Click <a href='https://agentanakinai.wordpress.com/2019/05/12/gender-classifier-neural-network/'>here</a> to read the WordPress blog article about this project.</p>